idrissohs/project-team13-L5101-Public/doc/phase1/user_stories.md

 As a new user, I want a way to differentiate inappropriate content from not as impressive content, so I don't feel overwhelmed when choosing a video.

 as a new user, I want a forgiving and well thought out ranking system, so one early bad video doesn't ruin my time on the site for the rest of my experience with it.

+Personas:

+Gamer Gary is a current high school student.
+He is really into video games and technology so he spends a lot of time on his computer.
+He is very familiar with online game parties and loves to spend hours playing games with friends.
+Garry and all his friends are familiar with the popular sharing sites such as Twitch and Reddit.

+Ambitious Amy currently attends university and is studying film and media.
+She also enjoys writing music and has much time invested in it.
+She has many projects that she likes to share with her friends.
+Amy’s friends tell her that she should post them up on the internet as they think they are really good.
+Amy is very outgoing and enjoys meeting new people.

+Season Finale Stan: The big TV show season finale is this weekend and Stan is an avid fan who wants to prepare.
+Ideally he wants to find other fans so they can share favorite scenes and discuss the latest plots and theories with each other.
+Stan can talk to anyone for hours about his favorite show.